webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

-Evaluate an identifier that is a defined variable.
+Called when evaluating an identifier that is a defined variable.

 - Hook Parameters: `identifier`